The Videophile: As The Videophile's Newsletter (1976–1978)

 The Videophile's Newsletter was founded in 1976 by Jim Lowe (born c.
 1940), a collector and lawyer who had worked as the staff director at the Florida House of Representatives when he started the newsletter.
 Lowe established a start-up company, the Small Potatoes Publishing Company, out of his house in Tallahassee, Florida, to publish the newsletter.
 The inaugural issue of The Videophile's Newsletter, comprising four loose-leaf typewritten sheets, was published in September 1976.
 In his spare time before starting the newsletter, Lowe collected pop culture memorabilia, including fantasy art, comic books, motion pictures released on small-gauge film formats (such as 16 mm film), among other things.
 After purchasing a Sony Betamax VCR unit in 1975, Lowe became infatuated the brand-new home videotape format and placed an advertisement in Movie Collector's World inquiring about exchanging tapes of programs recorded off-air.
 Lowe delivered to all seven of his inquirers the inaugural issue of The Videophile's Newsletter, in which he outlined his goals for the newsletter: to act as a classified advertising service for Lowe and his subscribers requesting and providing for trade Betamax recordings of certain television programs and syndicated films (particularly rarer ones).
 Circulation of The Videophile's Newsletter quickly grew from seven to several hundred over the next few months.

 The Videophile's Newsletter was published bi-monthly.
 Early issues were more homemade affairs, being typewritten by Howe himself and mimeographed onto loose-leaf paper sheets.
 Besides the classified pages of the newsletter, Lowe also wrote in editorials discussing methods and aspects in off-air television recording and new innovations and devices in the burgeoning field of home videotape.
 Readers would also submit and exchange technical knowledge of their VCR units either as points of trivia or in response to questions from Lowe and other readers.
 From the second issue onward, Lowe reserved a column for Joe Mazzini, an expert in Betamax as well as Sony's professional U-matic videotape format, that filled up the backpages of each issue.
 Lowe later hired a full-time technical editor, Marc Wielage, to write feature articles and reviews on the latest home video technology.
 Component-level diagrams of certain Betamax VCRs were also republished through The Videophile's Newsletter in terms of discussing how to modify certain aspects of these recorders to prevent unwanted behavior (particularly "muting", a feature of many VCRs of this era wherein strong-enough video signal dropouts resulted in the entire screen going blank) and allow multiple recorders to be wired together in order to achieve high-speed dubbing.
-The newsletter also disseminated the terminology and jargon of the television broadcasting world for readers to potentially improve the picture quality of their local stations by phone request; for example, by requesting the station cut the colorburst on black-and-white programs to eliminate colorful "snow".
+The newsletter also disseminated the terminology and jargon of the television broadcasting world for readers to potentially improve the picture quality of their local stations by phone request; for example, by requesting the station cut the color burst on black-and-white programs to eliminate colorful "snow".